 Another model from Tata that will also receive a facelift soon is the Tata Nexon.
 The baby SUV now holds an important status in Tata’s range after becoming the model from the company to receive a 5-star safety rating in the NCAP crash test in the sub-four-meter compact segment.
 While the Tata Nexon has picked up in sales, competition in this space is escalating as well.
 Due to the entry of the new models such as Mahindra XUV300 or the upcoming Hyundai Venue, it is important for Tata Nexon to renovate itself to keep up with the pace.

 The facelifted Nexon will receive new alloy wheels.
 Inside, the Nexon will come with new colour schemes and better material quality.
 Expect to see the Nexon loaded with more premium and attractive features.
 Under the hood, the Nexon will continue to make use of the same pair of 1.2-litre turbocharged Revotron petrol and 1.5-litre Revotorq diesel engines.
 While power will remain the same for these units, changes will be made in order to meet the upcoming emission standard.

-Tata Motors is going aggressively for the electrified vehicles segment as after the newly-launched Tigor EV, the company is working on the electric version of the Nexon SUV as well.
-Be it the electric version of the company's only compact SUV, the Nexon EV will utilise Tata's Ziptron technology - a part of the carmaker's "consistent strive for commonality" to introduce affordable emission-free vehicles in the domestic space.
+Tata Motors is going aggressively for the electrified vehicles segment as after the newly-launched Tigor EV, the company is working on the electric version of the Nexon SUV as well which will be another upcoming Tata car in India in 2020.
+Be it the electric version of the company's only compact SUV, the Nexon EV will utilise Tata's Ziptron technology as seen on the Altroz EV.

 Be updated on the latest car news in India by visiting our website - IndianAuto.com